Vision

 They disagreed over the purpose.
 The original name was March for Jobs, which earned heavy support from union leaders.
 They added Freedom as an afterthought and eventually settled on demands including complete school integration, “meaningful” legislation to end discrimination, prohibiting discrimination in hiring, and a laundry list.
 It was also the 100th anniversary of the Emancipation Proclamation.
 This made it an easy to choice to stage the finale at the Lincoln Memorial.

 How could they pull it off?
 450 buses left from Harlem alone.
 In New York City, volunteers packaged up 80,000 cheese sandwiches.
 The organizers received a wave of death threats and bomb threats; a few planes were grounded, closing down the air space along with the liquor stores.
 Organizers were grilled by reporters about how they would avoid the inevitable rioting which would happen with so many angry people in one place.
 It was late August, the height of humidity in that swamp on the Potomac.
 Could they have enough medics?
 The planning committee paid a whopping $19,000 for a state-of-the-art sound system because as Bayard Rustin put it, “We can’t maintain order when people can’t hear.”
 Even so, many of the speakers didn’t work very well.
-Not everyone, back to the Washington Monument, heard the words.
+Not everyone, standing all the way back to the Washington Monument, heard the words.
 They’d hear them later.

 It all seemed to work beautifully, which happens when so many people work behind the scenes to make it happen.
 The media invested in multiple cameras and microphones to tape hours of live coverage, which is why we still have decent film today.
 The first aid stations, drinking fountains, and portable toilets were all vital contributions to the process.